 It’s not difficult to see how an AI system can improve processes within many organisations.
 It simplifies them and shortens resolution time frames.

-However, a government report on the impact of AI on UK jobs and training, indicates that certain sectors are vulnerable to AI-related risks.
-Among these sectors, the finance and insurance industries are the most exposed.3
+However, a government report on the impact of AI on UK jobs and training, indicates that certain sectors are vulnerable to AI-related risks and professional services is listed as one of the most exposed.3

 There are undoubtedly many benefits to powerful AI systems.
 Some of them include:

-However, there’s no denying that it brings many risks.
-Here we highlight some of the unintended consequences.
+However, there’s no denying that it can also bring risks.
+Here we highlight some of the unintended consequences of AI.

 Job displacement is perhaps the most prominent concern for employees, and understandably so.
 This concern is particularly valid if AI surpasses human intelligence.
 A study by Goldman Sachs revealed that AI could replace the equivalent of 300 million full-time roles.4